-The Altium Designer project, which is now fully under Git version control, becomes available to other users from the remote Git repository.
+The Altium NEXUS project, which is now fully under Git version control, becomes available to other users from the remote Git repository.
 Another user may clone the repository to their local machine, for example, and ultimately push their edited files back to the remote repository in a collaborative workflow.

 When a project has been added to version control, its local working project folder is now linked to its counterpart in the VCS repository, as indicated by the link icon associated with the project folder entries in the Storage Manager panel.
-To confirm the locations of the linked folder and repository, right-click on any file entry in the panel and select the VCS Properties option (not available when using Git).
+To confirm the locations of the linked folder and repository, right click on any file entry in the panel and select the VCS Properties option (not available when using Git).
 The following Properties dialog includes the paths of the linked locations and information on the latest VCS revision.

 As a result of the registered VCS link, the version control system can monitor and detect any differences between files in the local project folder and their equivalents in the VCS repository folder.
-When a difference is detected, such as when a design file has been edited and saved in Altium Designer, the version control system will change the status of the local file to
+When a difference is detected, such as when a design file has been edited and saved in Altium NEXUS, the version control system will change the status of the local file to

 Modified, and indicated as such () in both the Projects and Storage Manager panels.
-To commit those changes as a new revision in the VCS, right-click on the file entry in the panel and select the Commit command from the context menu.
+To commit those changes as a new revision in the VCS, right click on the file entry in the panel and select the Commit command from the context menu.
 The Commit Whole Project command could also be used, which will commit all modified files in the project,

 Ahead of Server().
 You can continue to edit, save and commit files in the working repository, or ratify the new changes by using the Push command to update the remote Git repository – the file status will then return to